o-t-w/html-email-guide/src/content/docs/guides/layout.md

 - `calc()`
 - `transform` and `translate`

-`display: flex` is supported by the majority of email clients.
+`display: flex` is supported by the [majority of email clients](https://www.caniemail.com/features/css-display-flex/), with the notable exception being Gmail when used with a non-Gmail email address.
 However, most flex-related CSS properties are not widely supported, including:
 - `flex-wrap`
 - The `flex` shorthand property or `flex-grow`, `flex-shrink` or `flex-basis`
 - `flex-direction`
 - `justify-content`
 - `align-items`

+Inline block is currently the most reliable way to approach layout in email.

 ## `display: inline-block`
-Inline block is the most reliable way to approach layout in email.

 Here's an example of a three-column layout using a Tailwind-inspired `md-` prefix for styles that only apply to screens that are a medium width or larger: